 Units of credit needed

-A total of 26 credits earned during grades nine through twelve are required for graduation.
-A credit is defined as the amount of credit given for the successful completion of a course which meets four days per week for a minimum of 57 minutes daily for at lease 18 weeks or the equivalent.
+A total of 26 credits earned during grades nine through 12 are required for graduation.
+A credit is defined as the amount of credit given for the successful completion of a course which meets for at least 36 weeks or the equivalent.
 Successful completion means that the student obtained a passing grade for the course.

 The following criteria shall entitle a student to a high school diploma:

-Achievement in content standards as demonstrated by mastery of the curriculum which may include, but is not limited to, daily classroom assignments, the state assessment program, the district assessment program, classroom assessments, and student participation in, and completion of, assigned projects.
+Achievement in the district’s academic standards as demonstrated by mastery of the curriculum which may include, but is not limited to, daily classroom assignments, state and district assessments, classroom assessments, and student participation in, and completion of, assigned projects.

-Completion of 26 credits in grades nine through twelve in the prescribed categories listed below.
+Completion of 26 credits in grades nine through 12 in the prescribed categories listed below.